What is Psychological Assessment?

 - A written report of the results.
 A copy of this report will be provided to you, as well as to the school(s) requesting the testing.

-- A 30-minute face-to-face review of results, scheduled two to three days after the assessment.
+- A 30-minute face-to-face review of results, scheduled one week after the assessment.
 This will provide you with the opportunity to learn the results of the assessment, as well as ask any questions you may have.

 Dr. Prato is available to answer any questions you may have by calling her at 610-642-3359 X3, or scheduling a 15 minute phone consultation here: